-ISIS Terror Attacks Focused On UK?
-Iraqi Orphans Are Being Groomed As Soldiers
+ISIS Terror Attacks Focused on UK?
+Iraqi Orphans Are Being Groomed as Soldiers

 Does that mean that the British public need to be immediately alarmed at a spike in terrorist activity within this country?
 The answer to that is, I don’t know, but it doesn’t follow as a matter of fact that those who chose to go to live or fight abroad will bring that fight back to this country.”

-[Featured Image by iStock/sbhaumik]
+[Featured Photo by iStock/sbhaumik ]